 Collaborative research initiative

-The collaborative research initiative, The Whole Life: An Archive Project, asks what roles the archive and its objects play in the major transformations of current times, and what this means in turn for the structure of the archive, its users, its technologies, and its forms of knowledge production.
+The collaborative research initiative, The Whole Life.
+An Archive Project, asks what roles the archive and its objects play in the major transformations of current times, and what this means in turn for the structure of the archive, its users, its technologies, and its forms of knowledge production.

-Archives can be read as networks of sociality with the potential to draw connections between interdisciplinary research, social practices, cultural life, and local infrastructures.
+In the frame of The Whole Life.
+An Archive Project archives are read as networks of sociality with the potential to draw connections between interdisciplinary research, social practices, cultural life, and local infrastructures.
 How do they create and delete relations between commons and canons and which analytical tools for a critical reading of political and economic power structures arise from this?